DENIS HANDLIN AO

 Denis was appointed Managing Director and Chief Executive Officer of the Australian company in 1984.
 In February 1996, he was made Chairman, Sony Music Entertainment Australia Limited and appointed to the international committee responsible for the company’s global strategy.
 In 2002, Denis was appointed to chair the Sony Music International Strategy committee which identified new business and product directions.

 Since Denis became Chief Executive in 1984, Sony Music (previously CBS Records) has successfully expanded into many new areas such as video games, music publishing, DVDs and CD manufacturing, digital & online portals, merchandising and television & content creation.
-More recently, the company has diversified into touring & events, artist & sports management and branded entertainment projects.
+More recently, the company has diversified into touring & events, artist, sports and media personality management and branded entertainment projects.
 Sony Music has consistently been one of the top performing music companies globally and on a number of occasions Sony Music Australia was the top performing international affiliate of Sony Music.

 Denis is renowned for his highly competitive spirit and his championing of local talent.
-Under his leadership, Australian artists such as Men at Work, Midnight Oil, Silverchair, John Farnham, Daryl Braithwaite, Tina Arena, Delta Goodrem, Human Nature, Guy Sebastian, Jessica Mauboy, The Veronicas, Justice Crew, Pete Murray and David Campbell have achieved international recognition and success.
+Under his leadership, Australian artists such as Men at Work, Midnight Oil, Silverchair, John Farnham, Daryl Braithwaite, Tina Arena, Delta Goodrem, Human Nature, Guy Sebastian, Jessica Mauboy, The Veronicas, Justice Crew, David Campbell, Amy Shark, Tash Sultana, Gang of Youths and Ruel have achieved international recognition and success.